nwg-piotr/nwg-wrapper/README.md

 nwg-wrapper -s swaylock-time.sh -o eDP-1 -r 1000 -c timezones.css -p right -mr 50 -a start -mt 0 -j right -l 3 -sq 31 &
 sleep 0.5 && swaylock --image '/home/piotr/Obrazy/Wallpapers/wallhaven-zmrdry-1920x1080.jpg' && pkill -f -31 nwg-wrapper
 ```

+### Single instance mode

+With the `-si` | `--single_instance` argument you may force single instance mode.
+The program on startup
+checks the pid file stored in `/tmp/nwg-wrapper.pid` and kills the appropriate process when started again.
+You can use this only once, as always the same file is used.

 ### Sample usage